-Studies and adverse event reports submitted to the U.S. Food and Drug Administration link gadolinium contrast agents to side effects that involve the skin and other organs.
-Symptoms of gadolinium-related conditions can be severe and sometimes life-threatening.
+In addition, studies and adverse event reports submitted to the U.S. Food and Drug Administration link GBCAs to side effects that involve the skin and other organs.
+Symptoms can be severe and sometimes life-threatening.

-It can occur within hours after undergoing an MRI scan with a gadolinium-based contrast agent.
+Toxicity is a side effect of GBCAs that can occur within hours after undergoing an MRI scan with one of these contrast agents.
 Or it can manifest years later in people who have gadolinium buildup in their bodies.

-Gadolinium toxicity symptoms vary from person to person.
-MRI contrast dye side effects may start within hours or years of receiving a GBCA.
+Symptoms vary from person to person.
 The severity ranges from mild to severe.

-Linear gadolinium-based contrast agents are more likely to cause gadolinium toxicity than macrocyclic agents.
+Linear GBCAs are more likely to cause toxicity than macrocyclic agents.
 These are the two types of GBCAs available in the U.S.

 A 2016 study review published in Biometals suggested one linear GBCA called Omniscan caused skin lesions, fibrosis and cell swelling in rats.
 Scientists linked the lesions to high gadolinium concentrations in the skin, liver and femur.